top of page

 Dendrochronology, from the Greek dendron (tree) and chronology (time) is the process of dating historic timbers through the scientific study and comparison of tree rings to establish a felling date or date range.

-Ross Cook works and an Associate Dendrochronologist of the Oxford Dendrochronological Laboratory, with Dr Martin Bridge and Dr Dan Miles with whom all dendrochronology is undertaken.
+Ross Cook works as an Associate Dendrochronologist of the Oxford Dendrochronological Laboratory, with Dr Martin Bridge and Dr Dan Miles, with whom all dendrochronology is undertaken.
+We offer tree-ring dating services across England and Wales.
 Website: www.oxford-dendrolab.com

 bottom of page